athoune/assert-mail/README.md

 Assert Mail
 ===========

-Test your mail configuration with [TestInfra](https://testinfra.readthedocs.io/en/latest/)
+Test your mail ✉️  configuration with [TestInfra](https://testinfra.readthedocs.io/en/latest/).

 ## Build

-Build the venv with `make` and set your environements, you need a canary imap account.
+Build the venv with `make` and set your environement variables, you need a canary imap account.

  * MAIL_SENDER
  * MAIL_TARGET